 Alternative dispute resolution is the use of methods to resolve a dispute without resorting to legal action.
 They usually involve the use of a neutral third party and can help find a creative solution to resolve an issue.
 But what are the benefits of such a service for builders and installers?
 Read on, as we take a closer look in this post.

 If litigation occurs, you may have to take time off work to attend court, resulting in a backlog of work.
 This may lead to upset customers and worries over whether or not you’ll complete jobs in time.
-Plus, litigation of any kind is a stressful experience, therefore it’s wise to avoid it, if possible.
+Plus, litigation of any kind is a stressful experience so it is wise to avoid it, if possible.

 During conciliation, a common method of alternative dispute resolution, a neutral mediator will ask questions to both parties to try and find out as much information as possible.
 This presents you with an opportunity to tell your exact interpretation of events.